Don’t scare off potential prospects with boring email subject lines.

 Attention-Grabbing Subject Lines

 It doesn’t matter how great your email or sales pitch is if no one opens it.
-A great way to get your email opened and read is to create a subject like that grabs your prospect’s attention.
-Typically an attention-grabbing subject line will include something shocking, controversial or compelling
+Creating a subject line that grabs your prospect’s attention is a great way to get your email opened and read.
+An attention-grabbing subject line typically includes something shocking, controversial, or compelling.

 Here are some examples of attention-grabbing subject lines: